Kenya will reintroduce some tax proposals that sparked deadly protests

 An opposition lawmaker, Robert Mbui, on Monday told a local television station that the plan to reintroduce certain proposals was a “mistake” and accused the new minister of “double speak” after saying earlier this month he had no plans to increase taxes.

-Kenya's president had defended the new taxes, saying the country needs to be self-sufficient, and warned that there would be consequences after withdrawing the previous bill.
+Kenya's president had defended the new taxes and warned there would be consequences after withdrawing the previous bill.
+The IMF, which supports an economic reform program in Kenya, earlier suggested some of the controversial tax changes.

+“We are confident that we will be able to find a balanced path forward,” the IMF said after the finance bill was withdrawn.

 Protesters also have called for the president’s resignation, but Ruto said he would not do it.